 (2) These six (6) semester hours or 90 hours of in-service training may not have been used previously to renew the same certificate and must be earned within the five years prior to the renewal.

-(3) If a holder is employed by an SAU, the renewal must be processed through a local consortium.
+(3) If a holder is employed by a SAU, the renewal must be processed through a local/regional consortium.

-(4) An applicant for certification who does not receive positive verification from the local consortium may appeal to the Commissioner, pursuant to Me.
-Dept. of Ed.
-Reg.
-119.
+(4) An applicant for certification who does not receive positive verification from a local/regional consortium may appeal to the Commissioner, pursuant to Maine Department of Education Regulation 119.

 4. Certificate for an Educational Specialist